lvgl/lvgl/docs/details/main-components/display.rst

 LVGL supports rotation of the display in 90 degree increments.

-The orientation of the display can be changed with ``lv_display_set_rotation(disp, LV_DISPLAY_ROTATION_0/90/180/270)``.
-LVGL will swap the horizontal and vertical resolutions internally according to the set degree.
-When changing the rotation
+The orientation of the display can be changed with :cpp:expr:`lv_display_set_rotation(disp, LV_DISPLAY_ROTATION_xxx)` where ``xxx`` is 0, 90, 180 or 270.
+This will swap the horizontal and vertical resolutions internally according to the set degree, however it will not perform the actual rotation.

-When changing the rotation :cpp:enumerator:`LV_EVENT_SIZE_CHANGED` event is emitted (for any part of your system that has "subscribed" to this event) to In lack of hardware display rotation support :cpp:func:`lv_draw_sw_rotate` can be used to rotate the buffer in the :ref:`flush_callback`.
+When changing the rotation, the :cpp:enumerator:`LV_EVENT_SIZE_CHANGED` event is emitted to allow for hardware reconfiguration.
+If your display panel and/or its driver chip(s) do not support rotation, :cpp:func:`lv_draw_sw_rotate` can be used to rotate the buffer in the :ref:`flush_callback` function.

 :cpp:expr:`lv_display_rotate_area(display, &area)` rotates the rendered area according to the current rotation settings of the display.